Configuration

 # `command = ["chafa", "/path/to/wallpaper.png"]`

-# Bare in mind that there's currently no config to re-run the command on terminal resize.
+# Bear in mind that there's currently no config to re-run the command on terminal resize.

 expect_exit = false